citation-style-language/documentation/specification.rst

 ----------

-There are three types of CSL files: independent and dependent styles (both types use the “.csl” extension), and locale files (named "locales-xx-XX.xml", where "xx-XX" is a language dialect, e.g. "en-US" for American English).
+There are three types of CSL files: independent and dependent styles (both types use the ".csl" extension), and locale files (named "locales-xx-XX.xml", where "xx-XX" is a language dialect, e.g. "en-US" for American English).

 Independent Styles